sidewinder2020/Bike_Redux/README.md

 ## Extensions (not yet added)

-* page for clients to submit csv's, their headers, and desired analytics (with desired chart style)
+* page for clients to submit csv's, their headers, and desired analytics (can request chart style)

 ## Authors